Tales of Berseria: Setting

-Berseria takes places in the Holy Midgand Empire, a powerful country that rules over this world's archipelago of a continent.
-The game's world is shared with Tales of Zestiria, although the events occur 1000 years before the latter.
+Berseria takes place in the Holy Midgand Empire, a powerful country that rules over this world's archipelago of a continent.
+The game's world is shared with Tales of Zestiria, although the events occurred 1000 years before the latter.
 There are countless numbers of islands around, and Midgand's rule crosses even the seas.
 Areas of land and islands in the game are divided into "territories."
-Along with humans, one of the other main races is the Malakhim (singular: Malak), supernatural spirits whose wills are sealed and used by humans as slaves to utilize their magical abilities after being made visible to even normal humans due to the Advent, an incident 3 years prior to Velvet's escape from her prison.
+Along with humans, one of the other main races is the Malakhim (singular: Malak), supernatural spirits whose wills are sealed and used by humans as slaves to utilize their magical abilities after being made visible to even normal humans due to the Advent, an incident 3 years before Velvet escaped from her prison.
 Throughout the empire, a disease known as Daemonblight causes those infected to lose their humanity and sense of rationality and transform into monsters known as Daemons, who pose a threat to the world.
-Along with the rulers of the Holy Midgand Empire exists a theocratic order known as the Abbey, who are of great political and religious importance and are influential in imperial affairs.
+Along with the rulers of the Holy Midgand Empire exists a theocratic order known as the Abbey, which is of great political and religious importance and is influential in imperial affairs.
 The Exorcists, soldiers from the Abbey, are tasked with bringing peace and order by purging the world of Daemons and are willing to go to extremes to reach their goal.